 The instrumental method of community participation has been stressed in SBM literature due to the growing number of parents and community people acting as actors in school management.
 According to its assumptions, community members will voice their local demands for school management when they are involved in the process.
 Community members can hold instructors accountable for better school performance and keep a careful eye on their work (Barrera-Osorio et al., 2009; Bruns et al., 2011).

 Conflicts between actors at the school level have been brought about by the instrumental approach to community participation, though.
-When parents and community members took charge of their job, instructors felt intimidated (Carney et al., 2007) and thought that community members threatened their professional autonomy (Essuman and Akyeampong, 2011).
+When parents and community members took charge of their job, instructors felt intimidated (Carney et al., 2007) and thought that community members threatened their professional autonomy (Essuman & Akyeampong, 2011).
 Conversely, community members have found it challenging to question teachers and the headteacher, who had greater knowledge (Suzuki, 2002).
-In conclusion, little is known about how to resolve disputes among school-level actors, despite numerous attempts to identify them.

 Mapping the Governance and Management of the Primary Schools in India